rodizio1/EZ-WifiBroadcast/CODE_OF_CONDUCT.md

-This Code of Conduct is adapted from Rosario Robertos Code of Merit: http://code-of-merit.org/
+This Code of Conduct is adapted from Rosario Robertos Code of Merit.